PUT-PTM/GuitarTuner/README.md

 You need also additional wires to connect the devices.

-### Following additional software is required:
+### Following additional libraries are required:
 | [CMSIS DSP Library](https://github.com/ARM-software/CMSIS) | [Library for TM1637](https://github.com/rogerdahl/stm32-tm1637) |
 | --- | --- |

-This software is included in this project.
+Libraries are included in this project.

+### Following additional software is required:

 | [Hercules by HW-group.com](https://www.hw-group.com/products/hercules/index_en.html) | For USART Debug Only |
 | --- | --- |